bixb922/crank-organ/design-and-development/design_and_development.md

 MIDI files can be very efficient in size if they use a feature called "running status".
 Also, all MIDI meta messages that carry text information are not strictly needed.
 Thus, all MIDI files are preprocessed on the PC to maximize running status usage and to strip all text events away.
 For many MIDI files, this reduced file size by 70% of the original size.

 After that optimization, MIDI files are compressed before uploading and decompressed before each use.
 Decompressing is done with the standard ```deflate``` module included and delays start for about 0.3 seconds.
 No big deal, but now the flash space allows for 1800 files.
 When measured in 4096 byte blocks, file size drops to 40% of uncompressed size.
+The decompression is done ahead of time, since the next tune is known.
+This means that the response to tune start is suitably fast.

 If I can make a new MIDI file every few days, I have space for some decades of arrangements of new tunes :stuck_out_tongue_winking_eye: